E2ENet: Dynamic Sparse Feature Fusion for Accurate and Efficient 3D Medical Image Segmentation: Methodology

 \subsection{Dynamic Sparse Feature Fusion}

-Such multistaged cross-level feature propagation provides a more comprehensive understanding of the images, but can also introduce redundant information, which necessitates careful treatment in feature fusion to ensure efficient interaction between scales or stages.
-Our proposed DSFF mechanism addresses the issue of multi-scale feature fusion in an intuitive and effective way.
-It optimizes the process by allowing selective and adaptive use of features from different levels during training.
+Such multi-stage cross-level feature propagation provides a more comprehensive understanding of the images but can also introduce redundant information, necessitating careful handling in feature fusion to ensure efficient interaction between scales or stages.
+Our proposed Dynamic Sparse Feature Fusion (DSFF) mechanism addresses the issue of multi-scale feature fusion in an intuitive and effective way.
+It optimizes the process by enabling \textbf{selective and adaptive use of features from different levels during training}.
 This results in a more efficient feature fusion process with lower computational and memory overhead.

 The DSFF mechanism is applied in each fusion operation, allowing the fusion operation $\mathcal{F}^{j,i}(\cdot)$ to select the informative feature maps from the input fused features.
-The feature map selection process is controlled by a binary mask $\mathbf{M}^{j,i}(\cdot) \in \{0,1\}^{C^{j,i}_{in} \times C^{j,i}_{out}}$, which are trained to filter out $S$ unnecessary feature map connections by zeroing out all the values of the corresponding kernels in $\mathcal{F}^{j,i}(\cdot)$.
-With DSFF mechanism, the output of the fusion operation is then computed as:
+The feature map selection process is controlled by a binary mask $\mathbf{M}^{j,i}(\cdot) \in \{0,1\}^{C^{j,i}_{in} \times C^{j,i}_{out}}$, which are trained to filter out $S$ unnecessary feature map connections by zeroing out the corresponding kernels in $\mathcal{F}^{j,i}(\cdot)$.
+With the DSFF mechanism, the output of the fusion operation is then computed as:

-where $\tilde{\mathbf{x}}_{c,:,:,:}^{j,i}$ is the input fused feature map at the $c$-th channel. $\mathbf{{\theta}}^{j,i}_{c, c_{out}, :, :, :}$ is the kernel (feature map connection, as in Figure \ref{fig:selection}) that connects the $c$-th input feature map to $c_{out}$-th output feature map, $*$ is a convolution operation, {$\cdot$ is the product of a scalar (i.e. $\mathbf{{\theta}}^{j,i}_{c, c_{out}, :, :, :}$) and a matrix (i.e. $\mathbf{M}^{j,i}_{c,c_{out}}$}) \footnote{ {The computation cost of the masking operation is negligible.
+where $\tilde{\mathbf{x}}_{c,:,:,:}^{j,i}$ is the input fused feature map at the $c$-th channel. $\mathbf{{\theta}}^{j,i}_{c, c_{out}, :, :, :}$ is the kernel (feature map connection, as in Figure \ref{fig:selection}) that connects the $c$-th input feature map to $c_{out}$-th output feature map, $*$ is a convolution operation, {$\cdot$ is the product of a scalar (i.e., $\mathbf{M}^{j,i}_{c,c_{out}}$}) and a matrix (i.e., $\mathbf{{\theta}}^{j,i}_{c, c_{out}, :, :, :}$)~\footnote{ {The computation cost of the masking operation is negligible.
 For instance, consider the feature map $\mathbf{x}_{c,:,:,:}^{j,i}$ with size $ D\times H \times W$, the kernel $\mathbf{{\theta}}^{j,i}_{c, c_{out}, :, :, :}$ with size of $3\times 3 \times 3$, and the number of kernels as $C_{in} \times C_{out}$.
 The computation cost of the masking operation alone is $C_{in} \times C_{out}$, whereas the combined cost of the masking operation and convolution operation is $D \times H \times W \times 3 \times 3 \times 3 \times C_{in} \times C_{out}.$}}.